Riclaw/CMAP-Generator/README.md

 ### Results

+In conclusion, the evaluation of the concept maps involved both a user study and objective metrics.
+The user study showed that while both model-generated and human-created maps were satisfactory for understanding, the baseline map was considered useless.
+The model-generated map was seen as useful for revising concepts but not entirely trustworthy, while the human-created map was deemed capable of comprehensively representing the paragraph.
+Objective metrics, including ROUGE-2 scores, indicated that the model partially retrieved relevant elements from the text similar to BART summarization.
+However, limitations include text repetition in concept maps and varying map lengths.
+Overall, the model demonstrates acceptable performance while remaining far from being perfect.

 ## Structure of the repo
 The core functionality of our project resides in the *main_notebook.ipynb file*, where the map generation model is implemented.